 The Agency's financial model allows the Agency to be proactive in identifying potential future financial risks and take corrective action in advance.
-Complimenting this model is a list of potential risk mitigation measures the Agency has available that allows the Agency to maintain a stable and sustainable financial position now and into the future.
-Examples of risk mitigation measures that have been implemented in this budget include a water transfer program that allows the Agency to store water in wet years in order to sell surplus in dryer years, or to provide multi-year transfer agreements to provide a stable base of revenue for mid-term water allocation security for other contractors.
+The financial model has multiple sets of risks that can be modeled to distinguish what risks the Agency could be facing as well as the magnitude of those impacts.
+With this information, the Agency makes data-based decisions on what strategies need to be pursued next to meet the revenue requirements for the foreseeable future.
 The Agency is also working with DWR for the close monitoring of projected expenditures as well as instituting prudent financial management at all levels for the State Water Project.

 Agency management is responsible for the establishment and maintenance of the internal control structure that ensures that the assets of the Agency are protected from loss, theft, or misuse.
-The internal control structure also ensures that adequate accounting data is compiled to allow for the preparation of financial statements in conformity with Generally Accepted Accounting Principles (GAAP).
+The internal control structure also ensures that adequate accounting data is compiled to allow for the preparation of financial statements in conformity with GAAP.
 The Agency's internal control structure is designed to provide reasonable assurance that these objectives are met.
 The concept of reasonable assurance recognizes that (1) the cost of a control should not exceed the benefits likely to be derived, and (2) the valuation of costs and benefits requires estimates and judgments by management.